pclus/git-tutorial/tutorial.md

 It is as easy as follow the instructions from git:

 1. `add` and `commit` the changes you made and forgot to commit.
-2. Fetch the remote changes.
-In practice you can just `git pull origin main`.
+2. Fetch the remote changes: `git fetch origin main`.
-The fetch will work, but the merge won't and message will prompt asking you to "fix conflicts".
+3. Now you can try to merge, `git merge origin/main`, but it will fail and ask you to "fix conflicts".
-3. Open your conlicting file (`example.c`) with any editor (i.e., Visual Studio or Vim).
+4. Open your conlicting file (`example.c`) with any editor (i.e., Visual Studio or Vim).
 In the file you will see the conflicting lines marked with something like

 ```